JFY96/notes/notes/nodejs/api.md

 	- If user authentication succeeds, then the server sends back a token
 - The client saves the JWT locally and sends it back in every subsequent request that needs authentication
 	- the JWT should contain an encoded user identifier in JSON format signed by our back-end server
-	- To prevent potential XSS attacks, the token should be stored in cookies or
+	- To prevent potential XSS attacks, the token should be stored in memory.
+This is preferred over options such as localStorage or general cookies (i.e. not httpOnly cookies).
 - All requests needing authentication pass through a middleware that checks the provided token and allows the request only if the token is verified

 ## Advantages